 Recommended Ages: 7-11

-Start Date: October 3.
+Start Date: February 6.
 Class runs for 4 weeks.
-Students have 6 weeks to complete the course.
+Students have 2 weeks after the last class is posted to complete all work.
 No live classes- do the lesson plans on YOUR schedule.

 Fee: $50 NO CHARTER SCHOOL FUNDS ACCEPTED FOR THIS CLASS

 Our classes always fill.
 Don’t miss out- enroll now!

 My degree is in Marine Biology (from Texas A&M University at Galveston), and marine biology was the very first homeschool class I ever taught.
 I have since branched out into many other sciences, but always love it when I can teach my passion- ocean life!
 When I offered Marine Biology last semester, so many people wanted a class for the younger kids.
 Well, here it is!
 This 4 week “Shark Month” workshop will still have TONS of science, but will be written for younger students.
 My recommended age group is 7-11.
 This class is really not a good fit for current Marine Zoology students or those who plan on taking the Marine Zoology: Vertebrates course in the fall, as all of the information in this class will be covered in the fall, but in more detail.

 This is meant to be a fun, no pressure class!
 But that doesn’t mean we aren’t going to learn!
 Some of the things we’ll be covering will include:

 1. Evolution and taxonomy: Where do sharks fit into the grand scheme of life on earth?
 When did they evolve?
 What were some of the first forms of sharks (Megalodon!!)?